-A simple resort without much flair, but the basics are covered
+A mid-range resort without much interior flair, but grounds are beautiful

-The grounds are the requisite amount of lush -- plenty of palm trees, nicely manicured lawns, and bountiful shrubbery -- and the beach is surprisingly well maintained by attendants.
-Grace Bay, of course, is a stunning location no matter where you go, but Royal West Indies does a stellar job of keeping its burgundy umbrellas and blue padded lounge chairs in orderly rows, and an especially nice towel attendant does a stand-up job of cleaning up after guests.
-On the downside, there is no beach service and you'll have to haul your own lounge chair from a stack in the back if all of the set-ups are occupied.
+The Royal West Indies Resort features elegant Colonial-style decor that's infused with a beach-y flair, but it's the outdoors that take center stage here.
+The grounds are the requisite amount of lush -- plenty of palm trees, nicely manicured lawns, and bountiful shrubbery -- and the beautiful beach is well maintained by attendants.
+Grace Bay, of course, is a stunning location no matter where you look, but Royal West Indies does a stellar job of keeping its burgundy umbrellas and blue padded lounge chairs in orderly rows, and the towel attendants do a stand-up job of cleaning up after guests.

 Right in the middle of Grace Bay, within walking distance of golf, restaurants, shops, and a grocery store

-The Pelican Bay Restaurant & Bar is surprisingly enticing when compared to the resort where it's located.
-Fronted by a lovely plantation-style facade, this breezy restaurant with elegant table settings and poolside seating is definitely worth a visit if you are a resort guest.
-A full bar with a lively atmosphere is a great place to stop by in between tanning and swimming, and in the restaurant, a small but eclectic menu will satisfy almost any craving.
-The sushi definitely won't be the best you've ever had, but delicious local fare like cracked conch and lobster tail don't get any more affordable than here.
+The Pelican Bay Restaurant & Bar is an enticing island resort restaurant.
+Fronted by a lovely plantation-style facade, this breezy restaurant with elegant table settings and poolside seating is worth a visit.
+A full bar with a lively atmosphere is a great place to stop by for happy hour.
+In the restaurant, a small but eclectic menu will satisfy most cravings.
+It's open for breakfast, lunch, and dinner, and hosts several theme nights and live music during the week.
+Room service is not available, but guests can order takeaway.

 There are no fitness facilities, tennis courts, nor spa on-site.
 In-room spa services are available though.
 Other perks offered by the hotel include free loaner bicycles for exploring the island (a two-hour time limit applies) and a library of books and DVDs in the library.
 There's also a computer in the lobby with internet access that guests are free to use.
 Wi-Fi is free throughout the resort.